cernbox/smashbox-deployment/README.md

 <pre>
    smashbox-deployment
    ├── documentation/         : procedures to manually set up a machine for continuos testing and monitoring ├── docker/                : scripts, docker files and configuration used to automatically deploy and continuosly run smashbox tests in a set of containers
-   │   └── Dockerfiles/     : dockerfiles used to build different images for each platform │   └── setup.d          : these are the main scripts used to deploy the specified architecture ├── kibana/              : this folder contains json files that stores kibana dashboards configurations ├── setup.py             : this is the script used to set up automatically the machine └── README               : this file
+   │   └── Dockerfiles/       : dockerfiles used to build different images for each platform │   └── setup.d            : these are the main scripts used to deploy the specified architecture ├── kibana/                : this folder contains json files that stores kibana dashboards configurations ├── setup/                 : this folder contains setup scripts and tools to automatically setup the machine
+       └── auto-smashbox.conf : default configuration file for smashbox
+       └── cbox_vers.json     : json table which contains all available cernbox client versions for each platform └── cleanup.py         : script to clean up space in Windows └── cleanup.sh         : script to clean up space in Linux/Mac └── get_vers.py        : script to extract correct cernbox version form json table └── linux_distr.py     : script to extract OS platform version └── setup.sh           : setup script for Linux-CC7
+       └── ubuntu-setup.sh    : setup script for Linux-Ubuntu
+       └── update_repo.py     : script to update smashbox repositor in Windows └── win-setup.py       : setup script for Windows
+   └── README               : this file

 </pre>